 ''Use the Force, Luke...let go, Luke..."
 "The Force is strong with this one..."
 "Luke, trust me..."

-The end of the movie when the Death Star goes boom!
+When the Death Star goes boom!